 Take care of your mental health: Pregnancy and childbirth can be emotionally challenging, and it’s important to reduce any stress during pregnancy.
 Consider talking to a therapist or counselor, joining a support group for expectant mothers, and practicing self-care techniques such as meditation, deep breathing, or taking a warm bath.

 Keep a balanced diet: A healthy and balanced diet for the third trimester includes a variety of foods from all food groups and plenty of water.
 Adequate nutrition during this stage helps ensure the baby’s growth and development and can also help prevent complications such as gestational diabetes and preeclampsia.
 It’s also essential to keep track of weight gain during the third trimester, as excessive weight gain can increase the risk of complications during delivery.

-Pack your birth bag: It is a good idea to pack your hospital birth bag a few weeks before your due date, so you are prepared for a sudden trip to the hospital.
+Pack your birth bag: It is a good idea to pack your hospital birth bag by following a maternity checklist a few weeks before your due date, so you are prepared for a sudden trip to the hospital.
 Be sure to include essentials such as comfortable clothing, toiletries, snacks, and your birth plan.

 Learn what happens after the baby is born (the fourth trimester): It’s important to learn about what the physical and emotional changes you may experience after giving birth.
 This includes information on postpartum recovery, breastfeeding, and how to care for the newborn.
 Understanding what to expect can help ease any anxiety or uncertainty and can also help you better prepare for the challenges ahead.
 Learning about postpartum care and newborn care has mental-health benefits, too.
 Why not help you feel more empowered and confident in your ability to care for yourself and your baby after birth?